Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 [![Watch Demo: Homing, Feedback Loop & TPPA](https://img.youtube.com/vi/-VmpTalMzLo/maxresdefault.jpg)](https://youtu.be/-VmpTalMzLo)

-> 🎥 **Click the image above to watch the full demo on YouTube.** This video shows the homing sequence, the active gyroscope feedback loop with micro-corrections, and a TPPA session (back office) in N.I.N.A.
+> 🎥 **Click the image above to watch the full demo on YouTube.** This video shows the homing sequence, the MPU-6500 gyroscope in action, and a TPPA session (back office) in N.I.N.A.

 ---